Washington State Ferries: Operations

 The primary maintenance facility for the system is at Eagle Harbor on Bainbridge Island, just west of the city's ferry terminal.
 WSF built its Eagle Harbor facility in 1962 and uses it to also store unused or recently retired vessels.
 WSF also has other shops on Bainbridge Island, including in-house carpenters that maintain and repair fixtures aboard ferries as well as at terminals, including windows, floors, and cables.
-Outside contractors also conduct maintenance and rehabilitation work on ferries, including those on Lake Union in Seattle that are accessed through the Lake Washington Ship Canal.
+The agency's headquarters and operations center was consolidated into a single building in the Belltown neighborhood of Seattle in 2005.
+It includes an emergency operations center that is staffed 24/7 and has direct radio links to two transmission towers near Issaquah and Quilcene.
+Outside contractors also conduct maintenance, rehabilitation, and inspections of the ferries at dedicated large drydocks on Puget Sound; another facility on Lake Union in Seattle is used for smaller vessels that can fit through the Ballard Locks on the Lake Washington Ship Canal.
+Onboard food service, primarily through the ship galley and vending machines, has been operated by contractor Sodexo Live (formerly Centerplate) since 2016.
+The galley offers food and alcoholic beverages from local companies, including Ivar's clam chowder and wine from Chateau Ste.
+Michelle.
+It served 1.6 million customers in 2024 and sold 10,000 USgal of clam chowder and nearly 150,000 soft pretzels.